ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_p11qw6mtxlda`
-An :t:`infinite loop expression` is a :t:`loop expression` that continues to evaluate its :t:`block expression` indefinitely unless :t:`terminated` with a :t:`break expression` or a :t:`return expression`.
+An :t:`infinite loop expression` is a :t:`loop expression` that continues to evaluate its :t:`loop body` indefinitely unless :t:`terminated` by a :t:`break expression` or a :t:`return expression`.

 :dp:`fls_b314wjbv0zwe`